emoffee/UdacityVehicleDetection/README.md

 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

 Here are links to the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples that I used to train my linear SVC classifier.
 These example images come from a combination of the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html), the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/), and examples extracted from the project video itself.
 Please notice that, all [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) images are PNG while all the [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) are JPEG.
-Therefore, a conversion is recommended to apply for image scale consistent.
+Therefore, a conversion is recommended to apply for image scale consistency.

 Six example images for testing this pipeline on single frames are located in the `test_images` folder.
 Examples of the output from each stage of your pipeline are saved in the folder called `ouput_images`, and are included in this writeup for the project by describing what each image shows.